fluca1978/fluca1978.github.io/_posts/2022-02-28-PerlWeeklyChallenge154.md

 ## PWC 154 - Task 2

 *Padovan numbers*, something I was not aware of.
 Essentially, a Padovan number `P(n)` is made by the sum of `P(n-3) + P(n-2)` with the bootstrap terms `P(0) = P(1) = P(2) =1`.
-The task required to get the first ten unique Padovan numbers, that means I don't know how many Padovan numbers I have to compute, and this sounds good for lazyness:
+The task required to get the first ten unique and prime Padovan numbers, that means I don't know how many Padovan numbers I have to compute, and this sounds good for lazyness:

 <br/>
 <br/>